ZuriCodingPaw/condingpaw.dev/content/Posts/homunculus.md

     - evil actions: exploiting others, making selfish choices, harvesting souls.
   - effects:
     - npc and enemy perceptions: alters how npcs and enemies interact with and react to the player.
-    - gameplay impact: influences quest availability, story progression, and potentially alters the game's ending.
+    - gameplay impact: influences quest availability, and story progression, and potentially alters the game's ending.
 - wealth standing
   - definition: based on the player's current gold count, reflecting their economic status in the game world.
   - influencing factors: